hboutemy/nexus-platform-reference/README.md

 ## Advanced

 There are additional services defined within the docker-compose file but commented out to ease getting started.
-In addition to Jenkins, that weas mentioned early there are also services defined for Victoria, Clare, Anchore, JIRA, and the Webhook Listener.
+In addition to Jenkins that was mentioned earlie, there are also services defined for Victoria, Clair, Anchore, JIRA, and Webhook Listener examples.